In this article, we will study the Definition, Types, Working Principles, Advantages, Disadvantages, and Applications of a Cam and Follower in detail.

 Uses or Application of CAM and FOLLOWER is:

 - Inlet and exhaust valve of the IC engine.

 - Jigs and fixtures.

 This is a complete article on Cam and Follower.
-If you like this article then do not forget to share with your friends and family.
+If you like this article then do not forget to share it with your friends and family.
 Till then thank you much for reading.
-We will meet in other articles.